theta360developers/plugin-guide/docs/setup.md

 ### 3.1 Locate the APK

-Click on the status bar to show your Event Log and locate the APK.
-Locate the file `plugin-debug.apk` You'll need to know this information to install the APK into your RICOH THETA camera.
+Click on the status bar to show your Event Log and locate the APK `plugin-debug.apk`.
+You'll need to know this information to install the APK into your RICOH THETA camera.

 ![](img/setup/build-locate.png)